 This factor measures the requirements and physical demands placed on the employee by the work assignment, including the agility and dexterity required and the extent of physical exertion.
 At Level 8-1, the work is sedentary with some walking and standing.
 No special physical demands are required to perform the work.
+Only Level 8-1 is addressed in the GS-318 Secretary Series classification standard.
 At Level 8-2, as described in the Primary Standard, the work requires physical exertion.